leonardoanalista/facilmock/README.md

 ## About this

 There are lots of further features that could be implemented.
 However `facilmock` solves my problem at the moment.
 If you need anyting more sofisticated, feel free to send me a pull request.
+This package is not supposed to replace any other testing framework.

 ## Contributing

 Leonardo Correa